leungarthur/leungarthur.github.io-old/_posts/2023-03-04-licor-script.md

 For my script, you have to manually add the leaf area to the raw .xls files and save it as .xlsx, because `readxl` doesn't seem to be able to read the .xls ouputted by the LI-6400.
 Otherwise, I would have used a separate .csv file with the leaf areas and just directly load the .xls files with the script.

-I used `here::here()` to get the filepath to the location of the R script as a string.
-This is useful because it works on macOS and Windows, and it allows the script to be portable (e.g., to be used in a .bat or .command file)
+I used `here::here()` to get the filepath to the location of the R script as a string (the directory in which the script is located).
+This is useful because it works on macOS and Windows, and it allows the script to be portable (e.g., to be used in a .bat or .command file).
+According to the developers of the package, it works better than setting a working directory.

 I defined a function called `read_licor()`, which takes the path of the .xlsx file from a LI-6400 you want to read and outputs a dataframe with all the columns in the file.
 - I removed the first 8 lines of the Li-Cor file with `skip = 8`.
 Those lines have metadata that isn't needed for most data analyses.
 The following row would then be the names of the columns which turn into the variables in the dataframe.